24th May 2011

 Earlier this year the CNPA held workshops in Ballater and Aviemore to get feedback on its planning service.
 CNPA Planning Committee Chairman, Duncan Bryden, said: “These workshops are all part of a drive to improve the service we provide as a planning authority and keep people informed and involved in what’s happening in the Park.
 The sessions held in March were well attended by people who’ve used the planning service keen to comment on their experience and ask questions.
 However, it was also clear to us that there was still a lack of understanding of what the planning system is all about and how people can influence decisions, and this is why we are now holding these workshops.
 I hope people take as much interest in finding out more about this very important part of being a National Park.”

-Planning Aid Scotland, who facilitated the workshops in March, have compiled a report based on the feedback received which can be viewed here.
+Planning Aid Scotland, who facilitated the workshops in March, have compiled a report based on the feedback received.
 The CNPA will use the report and other feedback to inform the next Service Improvement Plan that goes to Planning Committee on 24 June 2011.

 CNPA Head Planner, Don McKee, said: “We value the contributions to these workshops and will be holding more later in the year to help us continually improve the service we provide to all users of the planning service.”